 Give a man a gun, and he can rob a bank.
 Give a man a bank, and he can rob the world.

 This controversial statement is an exaggerated view of the criticism against banks.
-While banks aren’t all bad, they aren’t half as useful as working with a credit union.
+While banks aren’t all bad, they aren’t half as useful as working with a credit union for many people.

-Credit unions approach relationships with customers differently.
+Credit unions approach relationships with customers differently in the United States.
 Expect more perks for holding an account and at lower fees.

 If you are looking for a place to open a credit union business account, here are 7 of the best accounts for small businesses.